 How To Install WordPress Plugins – Search Method

 You can search free WordPress plugins listed in the WordPress Plugin Directory and install them in WordPress using the Search method.
 It helps if you know what plugin you are looking for, otherwise just type in a general search phrase or keyword.

 If you search for plugins in the WordPress.org Plugin Directory, you can narrow down your search further using filters (Keyword, Author, Tag) …

 (WordPress.org – Filtered Plugin Search)

-If searching for plugins inside the WordPress dashboard, go to the ‘Add Plugins’ section.
-The Search Plugins option is located next to all of the other installation options …
+If searching for plugins inside the WordPress dashboard, go to the ‘Add Plugins’ screen.
+The Search Plugins field is located next to all of the other installation options …